mattglick/GEOFENCE/README.md

 Computer-End(Python) - Geofence-Scripts -> computer-end-code.py

-Pi-End(circuit python) - Geofence Scripts -> pi-end-code.py
+Pi-End(MicroPython) - Geofence Scripts -> imu_update.py (pi-end-code.py is the older version that is now deprecated)

-Pi end code has everything you need to run the geofence
+imu_update.py has everything you need to run the geofence (Instructions in Transition Document and also important comments at the top of the file).

 To Test:
 1. Download Thonny and install required libraries if they aren't already installed.